Madagascar for the First Time Visitor

 Madagascar country fact file

-Flight time from London to Antananarivo: 13 hours 50 minutes (including connection in Paris).
+Flight time from New York to Antananarivo: 20 hours

 Find out more about Madagascar

-Book a safari holiday to Madagascar and experience one of the world's most unique islands.
-Isolated from the rest of the world, there were no large predators; here wildlife evolved on its own distinct path.
+Book a safari vacation to Madagascar and experience one of the world's most unique Islands.
+Isolated from the rest of the world, there were no large predators: here wildlife evolved on its own distinct path.
 Of Madagascar’s 200,000 species, more than 80% are endemic.

 How to Book